In the introduction, I identified 5 things you need to do to drive continuous improvement. They are:

 - Focus on data, not emotions

-Continuous Improvement has matured into adulthood and as it has matured, it has lost the beauty of its simplicity and become incredibly complex.
-Noted practitioners have suggested that we rethink Continuous Improvement because it is stifling innovation and performance in some companies (GE, 3M, Motorola) that are the hallmarks of the Continuous Improvement process.
-My view is that Continuous Improvement is not to blame.
+In this article, we show how business strategy should drive continuous improvement programs and not the other way around.
+Continuous improvement has matured into adulthood and as it has matured, it has lost the beauty of its simplicity and become incredibly complex.
+Noted practitioners have suggested that we rethink continuous improvement because it is stifling innovation and performance in some companies (GE, 3M, Motorola) that are the hallmarks of the continuous improvement process.
+My view is that continuous improvement is not to blame.
 How is it possible that organizations focused on continuously improving what they do could stifle anything?
-What has happened in these companies is that the management teams have not focused their Continuous Improvement activities on the right strategies and objectives.
-Continuous Improvement can happen without an overarching strategy and objectives, but the result is what we call Anti-Strategy.
+What has happened in these companies is that the management teams have not focused their continuous improvement activities on the right strategies and objectives.
+Continuous improvement can happen without an overarching strategy and objectives, but the result is what we call Anti-Strategy.
 (You can read our multi-part series on Anti-Strategy here.)

-There isn’t a middle market company we have worked with that hasn’t realized significant top and bottom line performance gains when management has aligned the organization, business processes and IT systems to its strategic objectives and taken a systematic approach to leveraging the intersection of people, process and technology via a well planned and executed Continuous Improvement program.
+There isn’t a company we have worked with that hasn’t realized significant top and bottom line performance gains when management has aligned the organization to its strategic objectives.
+They accomplished this through our systematic approach to strategic planning, change management and implementation as outlined in our Business Hierarchy of Needs®.
+They utilized a well planned and executed Continuous Improvement program for implementation.

-The first step in clarifying the objectives for Continuous Improvement is identify the strategic and operating gaps between the current state and the future state.
-Functional and cross functional teams will then need to pick the best Continuous Improvement tools for the job of closing those gaps across a business wide improvement roadmap.
-DMAIC, Kaizen, Value Stream Mapping, Business Process Re-engineering, KPI, Agile Frameworks, Root Cause Analysis, etc. are some of the core tools used in Continuous Improvement.
+The first step in clarifying the objectives for continuous improvement is to identify the strategic and operating gaps between the current state and the future state.
+Functional and cross functional teams will then need to pick the best continuous improvement tools for the job of closing those gaps across a companywide improvement roadmap.
+DMAIC, Kaizen, Value Stream Mapping, Business Process Re-engineering, KPI, Agile Frameworks, Root Cause Analysis, etc. are some of the core tools used in a Continuous Improvement program.
 Each one of these tools has a roll and we will discuss that in part 5 of this series, but you can get some insight in a recent article we wrote: Utilizing Continuous Improvement Tools at the Business Level.

 - Continuous Improvement Assessment